 - Lightning.
 Every year 1,200 people are injured and up to 100 are killed by lightning strikes, according to the American Burn Association.
 Burn injuries caused by lightning are mild to severe electrical burns.
 You do not have to be directly hit by lightning to be affected.
 Lightning can travel along the ground to strike to you.
 It can also jump from nearby objects that are struck.
 Lightning can strike from miles away with little or no warning.
 The ABA says that if you can see lightning, take shelter.
 If you can hear thunder, it’s time to suspend activities to avoid risk of a lightning strike.

 - Wildfire.
 In an urban area like Boston, your chance of encountering wildfire is less than it might be if you were traveling to the South, Southwest or Western U.S. for summer vacation.
 But the National Fire Protection Association says local fire departments responded to an estimated average of 334,200 brush, grass and forest fires per year from 2007-2011.
 This translates to 915 such fires per day.
 The Sunrise fire, which burned 5,000 acres on Long Island, NY, in August 1995 made clear to many the fact that the East can have massive wildfires similar to the West, the National Interagency Fire Center says.

 Painful and disfiguring burn injuries take a heavy toll on burn victims and are extremely costly to treat.
 More serious burn injuries often require multiple corrective surgeries.
 If you have suffered a burn injury caused by the negligence of another person or a defective product in Boston, contact our Boston burn injury lawyers who can explain your legal options to seek compensation to cover your medical bills and other expenses.
-Call 1-800 Law Guys for help in a free consultation today.
+Call 1-800 Michael Kelly Injury Lawyers for help in a free consultation today.